-It is also acknowledged, further, that this etherial fluid penetrates through the most compact bodies, so that it fills all things, and is itself perfectly penetrable; for if it were not so, it could not penetrate through the densest bodies.
-Light, electricity, galvanism, and perhaps also the magnetic power of iron, are very probably nothing else than different exhibitions of this one and the same fluid.
+It is also acknowledged, further, that this ethereal fluid penetrates through the most compact bodies, so that it fills all things, and is itself perfectly penetrable; for if it were not so, it could not penetrate through the densest bodies.
+Light, electricity, galvanism, and perhaps also the magnetic power of iron, are, very probably, nothing else than different exhibitions of this one and the same fluid.

-Now, as this ether, according to our human ideas, fills time and space, undeniably acts every where as matter, and who knows if it be not the living principle in plants and animals; but, on the other hand, also possesses properties, which are diametrically at variance with materiality: for instance, its penetrating through the most compact bodies, being itself penetrable, causing a thousand various alternate operations of the remotest bodies upon each other, which the most refined connecting medium could not possibly produce, &c.
-I therefore conclude, with certainty and firm conviction, that this ether, this luminous fluid, is the transition from the visible to the invisible world, and the medium between both.
+Now, as this ether, according to our human ideas, fills time and space, undeniably acts everywhere as matter (and who knows if it be not the living principle in plants and animals), but, on the other hand, also possesses properties which are diametrically at variance with materiality-for instance, its penetrating through the most compact bodies, being itself penetrable, causing a thousand various alternate operations of the remotest bodies upon each other, which the most refined connecting mediums could not possibly produce, &c.-I therefore conclude, with certainty and firm conviction, that this ether, this luminous fluid, is the transition from the visible to the invisible world, and the medium between both.

-All physicians and scientific men agree also in this, that there is, in the brain and nerves of man, a subtle fluid or power, from which all motion, life, and sensation, and consequently, also, the operations of all the five senses proceed; and this view of the matter is perfectly correct, no man of intelligence denies it; except that one calls this fluid power; another, nervous sensibility; and a third, the animal spirits.
+All physicians and scientific men agree also in this-that there is in the brain and nerves of man a subtle fluid, or power, from which all motion, life, and sensation, and consequently also the operations of all the five senses, proceed; and this view of the matter is perfectly correct-no man of intelligence denies it, except that one calls this fluid "power," another "nervous sensibility," and a third "the animal spirits."
 The ancients denominated it Archæus, and ascribed to every organ of the body its peculiar archæum.
-That this powerful principle in the brain and nerves is nothing else than ether, the luminous fluid, the medium betwixt the visible and invisible world, is rendered incontestibly evident by all the experiments of animal magnetism, as will be subsequently shewn.
+That this powerful principle in the brain and nerves is nothing else than ether, the luminous fluid, the medium between the visible and invisible worlds, is rendered incontestably evident by all the experiments of animal magnetism, as will be subsequently shown.

-The brain and the nerves of man are filled from his birth with this ethereal fluid; they attract it to them from its material side, and make it their own, so that it is identified with their internal formation and arrangement: so far, man has no advantage above the brute.
-But something is now added to man out of the invisible world-the rational thinking being: the divine spark then unites itself, firmly and indivisibly, on the spiritual side of this ethereal fluid, with it; and thus it is possible to think how the spirit of man can act upon his body, yet still it is not comprehensible; because the beings of the spiritual world, to which our spirits belong, are not obvious to sense.
+The brain and the nerves of man are filled from his birth with this ethereal fluid; they attract it to them from its material side and make it their own, so that it is identified with their internal formation and arrangement: so far, man has no advantage above the brute.
+But something is now added to man out of the invisible world-the rational, thinking being; the divine spark then unites itself, firmly and indivisibly, on the spiritual side of this ethereal fluid, with it; and thus it is possible to think how the spirit of man can act upon his body, and yet it is not comprehensible, because the beings of the spiritual world, to which our spirits belong, are not obvious to sense.

-But in order to speak with greater precision, we must divide man into three different parts, mutually united to each other.
-First-The outward mechanical body, which has no material preference above the brutes; or, at least, is not essentially different from them: by this body, the man is united with the visible world as long as he lives.
-Secondly-The ethereal fluid, which is, properly speaking, the corporeal principle of life, which the man has in common with the brutes, and which may be called, abstractedly, soul, (anima-animans).
-Thirdly-The immortal spirit of man, which is peculiarly created after the image of God: and on this account stands in this singular connexion with the material world, in order that it may strive for the re-attainment of its lost inherent dignity.
+But, in order to speak with greater precision, we must divide man into three different parts, mutually united to each other.
+First: The outward, mechanical body, which has no material preference above the brutes-or, at least, is not essentially different from them: by this body, the man is united with the visible world as long as he lives.
+Secondly: The ethereal fluid, which is, properly speaking, the corporeal principle of life, which the man has in common with the brutes, and which may be called, abstractedly, "soul"-anima, animans.
+Thirdly: The immortal spirit of man, which is peculiarly created after the image of God, and, on this account, stands in this singular connection with the material world, in order that it may strive for the reattainment of its lost inherent dignity.